oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_resource_manager_job_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>File path to the directory from which Terraform runs.
+                                            <div>File path to the directory to use for running Terraform.
 If not specified, the root directory is used.
-This parameter is ignored for the `configSourceType` value of `COMPARTMENT_CONFIG_SOURCE`.</div>
+Required when using a zip Terraform configuration (`configSourceType` value of `ZIP_UPLOAD`) that contains folders.
+Ignored for the `configSourceType` value of `COMPARTMENT_CONFIG_SOURCE`.
+For more information about required and recommended file structure, see L(File Structure (Terraform Configurations for Resource Manager),https://docs.cloud.oracle.com/iaas/Content/ResourceManager/Concepts/terraformconfigresourcemanager.htm#filestructure).</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">working_directory_example</div>